CommunicateNorge/CommunicateEA_Patterns_CaseStudies/README.md

 To "check out" the project  you have a few choices - check https://help.github.com/articles/fetching-a-remote/

-Here are some basic Git tips that SHOULD be followed -
+Here are some basic Git tips that SHOULD be followed if you will do changes to a GIT project-
 	https://help.github.com/articles/set-up-git/

 To load TOGAF Lite - Archisurance Case Study.eap you need Sparx Proffessional Edition Standard